 MAKE YOUR WORD GOOD

 Say what you mean and mean what you say.
 In many wisdom traditions the ‘word’ is regarded as sacred and all-powerful.
-Many forms of mysticism, from the highest types of meditation and prayer, to the lower forms of elemental magic and modern teachings on ‘manifestation’ based on some understanding of the subconscious mind, rely on focused usage of sacred words.
+Many forms of mysticism, from the highest types of meditation and prayer, to the lower forms of elemental magic and modern teachings on ‘manifestation’ based on some understanding of the subconscious mind, rely on focused usage of sacred or meaningful words.
 In the New Testament, John’s gospel makes direct reference to the power of the ‘Word’ in the ultimate spiritual sense.
 Psychologically, good communication in life is essential for success and well-being.
 That does not mean that we mechanically ‘tell the truth’ in all circumstances in life.
 Some circumstances may require us to be Gurdjieff’s ‘sly man’, a man who can adapt to circumstances and when necessary, ‘do in Rome as the Romans do’ (for example, not needlessly upsetting a very young child by telling them Santa is not real or burdening your old and dying grandparent with useless ‘honest’ information).
-But as a general rule of thumb, truthfulness in life accords with living a life of power and integrity.
+But as a rule of thumb, truthfulness in life accords with living a life of power and integrity.
 A man who habitually speaks out of both sides of his mouth is rarely trustworthy.
 The most recommended mode of communication for men—especially with other men—is straight and direct.
 Bluntness, without being gratuitously rude, is also masculine and when tinged with good will or humor can be very effective.
-Men do not need to excessively take care of each other’s feelings.
-Direct communication, the vast majority of times, is more helpful for others—and ourselves—than is avoidance, triangulation (going through someone else), or sugar-coating.
+Direct communication, the vast majority of times, is more helpful for others—and ourselves—then avoidance, triangulation (going through someone else), or sugar-coating.
 More to the point, make your own word in life count.
 Do not commit to something unless you are reasonably sure about your decision, but when you do, make your commitment count.

 Be mindful.
 Explore your darker depths.
-Have a sadhana, some sort of discipline of working on yourself (meditation, psychotherapy, etc.).
+Have an inner-work discipline, some sort of practice of delving into and understanding yourself (meditation, psychotherapy, etc.).
 Here again, balance is necessary.
-While a common problem with men from the earlier generations (born roughly before 1935) was resistance to looking at themselves (it was thought strange, or even unmanly, to undergo psychotherapy), a more common problem for modern men involved in transformational work is over-processing; that is to say, excessive focus on feelings at the expense of taking action in life.
-So while it is recommended, and even necessary, for any conscious man to do his therapy, this needs to be balanced with a pro-active attitude toward life.
+While a common problem with men from the earlier generations (born before roughly 1945) was resistance to looking at themselves (it was thought strange, or even unmanly, to undergo psychotherapy), a more common problem for modern men involved in transformational work is over-processing; that is to say, excessive focus on feelings at the expense of taking action in life.
+So while it is recommended, and even necessary, for any conscious man to cultivate insight into his mind, this needs to be balanced with a pro-active attitude toward life.
 Further, it is recommended to avoid talking excessively about your inner processes, and especially your feelings, with romantic partners—especially during a courtship phase.
 In general, it’s better to share deeper (and certainly darker) feelings with a friend rather than burdening your lover with them.
 As a romantic relationship matures, deeper emotional intimacy becomes possible and natural, but in the early stages of relationship do not overburden partners with your emotional realities.

-In addition to psychotherapy, meditation is a very good tool for the Conscious Warrior.
+In addition to psychotherapy, meditation is a very good tool for the conscious warrior.
 There are many varieties of meditation, but the most basic is mindfulness—the practice of being directly aware of whatever it is that you are experiencing in the moment.
-A Conscious Warrior sustains (and builds) energy by not wasting it in excessive and pointless inner dialogue.
+A conscious warrior generates and sustains energy by not wasting it in excessive and pointless inner dialogue and outer gossip.
 Meditation trains the mind to become more present and less inclined to drifting off into disconnected fantasies or daydreams.

 TRAIN YOUR BODY

-Martial arts, a regular gym regiment, yoga, and so forth.
-A weak physical body, provided you’re not dealing with a particular medical issue, is usually a symptom of laziness and fear of life.
-A conscious warrior is not a lazy man.
+Martial arts, yoga, or at the least, a regular exercise regimen.
+A weak physical body, provided you’re not dealing with a particular medical issue, is usually a symptom of laziness or fear of life.
+A Conscious Warrior is not a lazy man.
 He may have off days and brief lazy periods, but he is never ruled by laziness.
 A trained and healthy body is a superb ally in life.
 The ‘hard’ martial arts—karate, tae kwon do, Muay Thai, kick-boxing—are very good for younger men who are aggressive by nature.
 The ‘middling’ martial arts—such as wushu (kung fu)—are good for most kinds of men.
 The ‘soft’ (or inner) martial arts (tai chi, qi gong), are good for middle-aged or older men, or men who are not in rugged condition.

 “Say what you mean and mean what you say.”

 Discover your highest purpose in life—your work.
 But not just any work.
 The task is to do the work you are most passionate about.
-For a man, work is crucial, but even more crucial is discovering your True Calling.
-In life, your TC is #1, everything else is #2.
-(You may have more than one True Calling in life, but these generally unfold one at a time.
-Avoid attempting to explore too many ‘True Callings’ at once, else you remain a jack of all trades and master of none).
-Working toward your TC does not mean that you neglect your survival needs.
-Move toward your TC responsibly.
+For a man, work is crucial, but even more crucial is discovering your true calling.
+In life, your true calling is #1, everything else is #2.
+(You may have more than one true calling in life, but these generally unfold one at a time.
+Avoid attempting to explore too many ‘true callings’ at once, else you remain a jack of all trades and master of none).

 DO NOT FIGHT DOWN

 Be honorable.
 Do not abuse your powers and strengths by gratuitously dominating lesser men or women.
 When appropriate, protect those weaker than yourself.
-In particular, avoid ‘keeping score’ battles with women.
-In addition, avoid picking fights with men (or women) you deem stronger or more advanced than yourself merely as a way of proving yourself.
+Avoid ‘keeping score’ battles with primary partners (romantic or business).
+In addition, avoid picking fights with men or women you deem stronger or more advanced than yourself, merely as a way of proving yourself.
 It’s a bad policy that rarely works out.
 (It only ‘works out’ when the ‘stronger’ person is obviously corrupt.
 But even there, caution is recommended and rash actions are not—it’s usually wiser to just turn away and leave).

-Avoid being overly reactive in life.
-This especially applies to your relationships with women.
-Listen and be patient, strong, and resolute, and practice not taking things personally, again, particularly with women.
+Avoid being overly reactive.
+This especially applies to your relationships with romantic partners.
+Listen and be patient, strong, and resolute, and practice not taking things personally.
 Space is a crucial element in relationship—it can be understood as the natural counterpart to passionate expression.
-The latter is needed for closeness and intimacy, but it is space that allows for individual development and the ability of two people to enjoy both connectedness and individuality at the same time.
+The latter is needed for closeness and intimacy, but it is space that allows for individual development and the ability of two people to enjoy both connection and individuality at the same time.
 For a conscious warrior space is important because it is what allows for his deeper connection to the cosmos outside of his own egocentricity.
-To ‘hold space’ may sound odd—how does one ‘hold’ something that is nothing?
+To ‘hold space’ may sound odd—how does one ‘hold’ something that is empty?
 In this context ‘holding space’ refers to not just the art of letting go with correct timing, but also a sensitive attuning to the realities of another person.
 To hold space for another person is to deepen one’s understanding of what it means to be selfless.
 To hold space when spending time in Nature is to deepen one’s connection to the cosmos.